Kargo59/dashboard_smartcity/README.md

 # Smart City Dashboard

-A full-stack IoT data visualization platform built with Django, React, and MySQL, containerized with Docker Compose.
-The system provides real-time insights into urban water levels and sensor analytics across multiple monitoring stations.
+A full-stack IoT analytics platform  with LLM-powered natural language queries, automated alerting, and real-time dashboards.
+Built with Django, React, and MySQL, and containerized with Docker Compose.
+The system provides real-time environmental monitoring with a focus on water level tracking stations, and also includes weather stations and soil moisture monitoring.

 ![Smart City Dashboard](https://via.placeholder.com/800x400?text=Replace+with+your+screenshot)
 <!-- Replace the URL above with your actual screenshot or GIF -->